-The NIST approach:
+The full, NIST recommended approach:

 Important note: All of the normalization (including flux, transmission, etc) happens through the absolute scale panel.
 You shouldn't have anything set in the Normalization panel (unless you are doing something like subtracting off a constant pedestal from the image).